 After the fermentation process, the mixture is pressed to extract the dark brown, flavorful liquid.
 (The resulting solids are often used as animal feed.)
 Before the extracted liquid is packaged and sold as soy sauce, it is pasteurized to eliminate any harmful microorganisms and filtered to reduce particles and other debris.

 Advancements in food production have led to a faster, less expensive method of producing soy sauce, which uses acid-hydrolyzed vegetable protein.
 This method only requires a few days and produces a more consistent product with a longer shelf life.
 Traditionalists reject this method, as it does not create the depth of flavor found with the traditional brewing method.

-There are literally hundreds of soy sauce varieties.
 Varieties depend on the ingredients used, the method used to create the sauce, and the region in which it is made.
 In the United States, there are a few main varieties that may be found in grocery stores or listed in recipes: light, dark, low sodium, and tamari.

 Light soy sauce is the thin, brown liquid that most Americans refer to as regular soy sauce.
 It is a good all-purpose seasoning and condiment.
 Dark soy sauce has had molasses or caramel added after the brewing process, which thickens the sauce slightly and produces a sweeter, more complex flavor.